 Less than one-sixth of these commitments include a specific carbon price, but those that do range from \$0.01 to \$357.37 USD.
 Figure 24 shows the average carbon price by sectors.
 The highest carbon price recorded on NAZCA was set by the Japanese spark plugs manufacturer NGK Spark Plug Co., Ltd. at 357.37 USD, while the leading African construction, concessions and manufacturing group Group Five set a price range and the lower end can be as low as 0.01 USD.
-Consumer services, households and personal products, insurance, pharmaceuticals, biotechnology & life sciences, and semiconductors & semiconductor equipment do not specify their carbon price.
+Consumer services, households and personal products, insurance, pharmaceuticals, biotechnology & life sciences, and semiconductors & semiconductor equipment do not specify their carbon prices.
 Most commitments do not mention units of the carbon price or locations where the price applies -- a particularly problematic issue when the actions pertain to multinational corporations.
 On average, the Automobiles & Components sector set the highest carbon price at \$79.1, while the Technology Hardware & Equipment sector was at the other end of the range with an average price of \$7.9.
-The units are unclear, however, according to the data provider CDP's report Putting a price on risk: Carbon prices.
+The units are unclear, however, according to the data provider CDP's report Putting a price on risk: Carbon pricing in the corporate world, many companies do have detailed plans for setting up internal carbon prices.